Explicit Estimators for Loss Tomography: Estimator Evaluation

-where $\hat\gamma_k=\dfrac{n_k(1)}{n}$, $\hat\gamma_{k1}=\dfrac{n_{k1}(1)}{n}$, and $\hat\gamma_{k2}=\dfrac{n_{k2}(1)}{n}$.
-Expanding it with the same procedure as that used in the proof of theorem \ref{minctheorem}, one is able to find the estimator in fact is a partial pairwise estimator that focuses on the co-observations between $\{x| x \in \Sigma_{k1} \wedge \#(x)=2\}$ and $\{y| y \in \Sigma_{k2} \wedge \#(y)=2\}$.
-In addition, we can selectively pair data with model as that used in \cite{LY03} to eliminate a local estimator sharing its member with other local estimators.
-Further, some of the estimators in (\ref{approximateestimator}) can be combined together as an estimator.
-In fact, (\ref{minc}) is a composite likelihood estimator that takes into account of all possible co-observations in $\Sigma_k$ and gives the same weight to each of them.
+Expanding (\ref{group estimator}) as that in expending (\ref{realmle}) in the proof of theorem (\ref{minctheorem}), we are able to find the estimator in fact is a partial pairwise estimator that focuses on the pairwise correlations between $\{x| x \in k_1\}$ and $\{y| y \in k_2\}$.
+Thus, we can selectively pair data with predictors as that used in \cite{LY03} to have some estimators that are simpler than the explicit estimators presented in (\ref{approximateestimator}).